deatheibon/bees-docker/README.md

 Dockerized Best-Effort Extent-Same btrfs deduplication agent. https://github.com/Zygo/bees

-This image is based on Alpine Linux with bees agent from testing repositories.
+This image is based on Ubuntu Linux with bees agent from testing repositories.

 ## Usage